sevidmusic/Rig/README.md

 # rig

-Command line utility designed to aide in development with the Darling Data Management System
+Command line utility designed to aide in development with Roady

 To install run: